Logo TV

-Logo TV (often shortened to Logo, and stylized as Logo.) is an American basic cable channel owned by Paramount Media Networks, a division of Paramount Global.
-Launched in 2005, Logo was originally dedicated to lifestyle and entertainment programming targeting LGBT audiences.
-As of January 2016, approximately 50 million households receive Logo.
+Logo TV (often shortened to Logo) is an American basic cable channel owned by Paramount Media Networks, a division of Paramount Skydance Corporation.
+Launched in 2005, Logo was originally dedicated to lifestyle and entertainment programming targeting LGBTQ+ audiences.
+It replaced VH1 MegaHits in the United States.

+The channel's availability peaked at 53.2 million US households in September 2013, but its cable and satellite carriage has steadily declined thereafter, decreasing to 21.7 million households by December 2023.

 History

-The channel launched June 30, 2005 as the first advertiser-supported commercial television channel in the United States geared towards the gay community.
+The channel launched June 30, 2005, as the first ad-supported commercial television channel in the United States targeted towards the LGBTQ+ community.
 It was founded by former MTV executive Matt Farber.
 Its first president, Brian Graden, was named by Out as the 15th most powerful gay person in America in 2007.
 Logo replaced VH1 MegaHits when it was launched.

-The fact that the LGBT-themed channel was named "Logo" led some viewers to think the "l" and the "g" referenced "lesbian" and "gay", but according to company executives, the name does not represent anything, nor is it an acronym.
+The fact that the LGBTQ-themed channel was named "Logo" led some viewers to think the "l" and the "g" referenced "lesbian" and "gay", but according to company executives, the name does not represent anything, nor is it an acronym.
 The channel's website says:

 Logo struck carriage deals prior to its launch date with DirecTV, Charter Communications, Adelphia Communications Corporation, Cablevision, Time Warner Cable, and RCN Corporation.
 The broadcaster reached a deal with Comcast after the launch date.
-Logo has partnered with CBS News to provide news briefs and has developed a relationship with LPI Media, publisher of The Advocate, Out, and Out Traveler magazines.
-MTV Networks and Time Warner Cable announced an agreement December 11, 2006, to expand its distribution of Logo to additional markets.
+Logo also partnered at the time with CBS News to provide news briefs and had a marketing agreement with LPI Media, publisher of The Advocate, Out, and Out Traveler magazines.
+MTV Networks and Time Warner Cable announced an agreement on December 11, 2006, to expand its distribution of Logo to additional markets.
 Logo became available on Dish Network in May 2009 (in HD only) as part of an add-on package.

 In April 2011, Logo acquired the rights to air the British comedy series Absolutely Fabulous and co-produced the show's three revival specials during 2011 and 2012 with the BBC and BBC America.
 Logo aired the episodes in a heavily edited format, while BBC America aired the episodes in its entirety.

 The network announced on February 21, 2012, that it would change its programming strategy.
-Citing research that indicated that LGBT people were becoming increasingly less likely to prioritize highlighting their sexual orientation or identity, the channel entered into partnerships to produce programs that focused less on LGBT-specific interests and more on general cultural and lifestyle subjects.
+Citing research that indicated that LGBTQ people were becoming increasingly less likely to prioritize highlighting their sexual orientation or identity, the channel entered into partnerships to produce programs that focused less on LGBTQ-specific interests and more on general cultural and lifestyle subjects.

 Day-to-day operations were handled by Lisa Sherman, who was executive vice president and general manager until her resignation in October 2013.
+While the reach of the channel grew steadily in the United States during the early 2010s, increasing from 44.6 million pay television households in January 2010 to 53.2 million in September 2013, its carriage has steadily declined by being removed from various cable and streaming providers thereafter, decreasing its availability to 21.7 million households by December 2023.